-Caspio Bridge allows you to deploy your SEO-enabled DataPages on your website, allowing your data to be found and indexed by search engines.
+Caspio allows you to deploy your SEO-enabled DataPages on your website, allowing your data to be found and indexed by search engines.

 Sitemaps help search engines find and index your content.
 They provide hints that search engines take into account when crawling your content, including URL locations, the date of when your content was last modified, and how frequently your content is usually updated.

-The Sitemap Generator for Caspio SEO Deployments creates an XML sitemap file based on the way you would typically deploy your Caspio Bridge DataPages, particularly for large data sets.
+The Sitemap Generator for Caspio SEO Deployments creates an XML sitemap file based on the way you would typically deploy your Caspio DataPages, particularly for large data sets.

 It can also create a set of HTML links that make it more convenient for you to link your data from your website.